riordan/my-hydrogen/README.md

 # my-hydrogen
 Personal configuration to use a consistent Hydrogen -> Atom environment with a Docker container

+# Known Issues
+Only works with Python3 kernels; not yet able to use kernels for Julia, R, Javascript.

 # Instructions
 1. Install Atom `$ brew cask install atom`
 1. Install hydrogen `$ apm install hydrogen`